Applying stain to a log home: stains are important for combatting moisture, insects, fungi and UV Rays.

 Myth: Log home maintenance takes a lot of time.

-It doesn’t have to.
+Are log homes a lot of maintenance?
+The truth is: they don’t have to be.
 If you plan ahead and design your home properly, you can save yourself a lot of work.
 Large overhangs, porches, proper landscaping and tall foundations will prevent maintenance nightmares.
 A log home is not a conventional home and will require non-conventional maintenance, but as long as you are aware of this up front, you can design and plan for this.

 Myth: Log home maintenance is complicated.

 Not necessarily.
+So, how DO you maintain a log home?
 The most important factor is to clean: Clean and dry the wood's surface before and after you stain, and keep the dust, pollen and mold off your logs every season.
 Pay special attention to the south and west walls of your log home, as they are more susceptible to the elements.
 If this seems too time consuming, you may want to hire a service that manages the maintenance of your home.

 Myth: Log homes have mold problems.